BitzArt/Flux/README.md

 **Developer-Focused:** This package is designed to save you time and effort.
 It's all about enhancing simplicity in your work and making coding a more enjoyable experience.

-**In a Nutshell:** **Communicator** is about practicality.
+**In a Nutshell:** **Flex.Net** is about practicality.
 It empowers you to navigate the challenges of external communications effortlessly, letting you concentrate on achieving results.
 Consider this package your dependable ally for managing the intricacies of interacting with external systems.